torvalds/linux/Documentation/trace/uprobetracer.rst

   (\*1) only for return probe.
   (\*2) this is useful for fetching a field of data structures.
-  (\*3) Unlike kprobe event, "u" prefix will just be ignored, because uprobe
+  (\*3) Unlike kprobe event, "u" prefix will just be iganalred, because uprobe
         events can access only user-space memory.

 Types